 const options = await response.json();

-const credential = await navigator.credentials.get({ publicKey: options });
+const assertion = await navigator.credentials.get({ publicKey });

 const data = {